JonathanC13/Exercise-Routines/server/test-cases.md

         1. status code: 200
         2. response: **JSON**
             updated document of the account exercise
-        3. The document is updated in the collection 'accountExercises'.
+        3. The document is updated in the collection 'accountexercises'.

-    *Status*: todo
+    *Status*: Pass

 ## DELETE : http://localhost:5000/api/v1/accountExercises/:accountExerciseId
 *Prerequisites*: